On the notion of scalar product for finite-dimensional diffeological vector spaces

 \begin{lemma} The subspace $V_0$ splits off as a smooth direct summand. \end{lemma}

 \begin{proof} Denote by $V_1$ the subspace generated by all the eigenvectors relative to the eigenvalue $0$.
 Obviously, $V$ splits as the direct sum $V=V_0\oplus V_1$ in the usual sense; we need to check that this decomposition is smooth, that is, that the diffeology on $V$ coincides with the direct sum diffeology on $V_0\oplus V_1$.
-Now, by the lemma in the preceding paragraph, it suffices to check that the projection on each eigenvector in some basis of $V_0$ is a smooth linear functional on the whole of $V$.
+Now, by Lemma \ref{proj:smooth:lem}, it suffices to check that the projection on each eigenvector in some basis of $V_0$ is a smooth linear functional on the whole of $V$.

-The matrix $A$ being symmetric, there exists an orthonormal (with respect to the usual scalar product on $\matR^n$ underlying $V$) basis $\{v_1,\ldots,v_n\}$ of $V$ composed of eigenvectors of $A$, where we can obviously assume that the eigenvectors relative to all the positive eigenvalues (and so forming a basis of $V_0$) are the first $k$ vectors, $v_1,\ldots,v_k$.
+The matrix $A$ being symmetric, there exists an orthonormal (with respect to the usual scalar product on $\matR^n$ underlying $V$) basis $\{v_1,\cdots,v_n\}$ of $V$ composed of eigenvectors of $A$, where we can obviously assume that the eigenvectors relative to all the positive eigenvalues (and so forming a basis of $V_0$) are the first $k$ vectors, $v_1,\ldots,v_k$.
 Let $v_i$ be one of these, relative to the eigenvalue $\lambda_i$, let $\pi:V\to\matR$ be the corresponding projection, and let $p:U\to V$ be any plot of $V$; we need to show that $\pi\circ p:U\to\matR$ is smooth in the usual sense.
 Write $p(x)=\sum_{j=1}^n p_j(x)v_j$; recall that $p_i(x)=\pi\circ p$.

 Since $A$ defines a smooth bilinear form on $V$, and all the constant maps are plots, the assignment $x\mapsto\langle v_i|p(x) \rangle_A$ defines a map $U\to\matR$ which is smooth in the usual sense.
-However, we have $\langle v|p(x) \rangle_A=\sum_{j=1}^n\lambda_jp_j(x)\langle v_i|v_j \rangle=\lambda_i||v_i||^2(\pi\circ p)(x)$, where $||v_i||$ is the usual Euclidean norm of $v_i$.
+However, we have $\langle v|p(x)\rangle_A=\sum_{j=1}^n\lambda_jp_j(x)\langle v_i|v_j\rangle=\lambda_i||v_i||^2(\pi\circ p)(x)$, where $||v_i||$ is the usual Euclidean norm of $v_i$.
 Since neither it nor $\lambda_i$ are zero, we conclude that $\pi\circ p$ is smooth, as wanted. \end{proof}

 Furthermore, the following is true.